 - Avoid makeup containing oil.

 - Take a shower after exercising or heavy sweating.

 - Avoid wearing tight-fitting clothing.

-- Eat a well-balanced and healthy diet that contains a minimal amount of refined sugars and fats.
+- Eat a well-balanced diet with a minimal amount of refined sugars and fats.